Complete linear algebra: theory and implementation in code

 Why I am qualified to teach this course:

-I have been using linear algebra extensively in my research and teaching (primarily in MATLAB) for many years.
+I have been using linear algebra extensively in my research and teaching (in MATLAB and Python) for many years.
 I have written several textbooks about data analysis, programming, and statistics, that rely extensively on concepts in linear algebra.

 So what are you waiting for??